mpokrass/Personality-notes/psych-356.md

 ### Can Religious Beliefs Reduce revenge

 Big study at York, randomly divided people, reminded them of their religious belief system (asked them).
-Then randomly assigned people to an anxiety experience or not. (eg. death, being eaten by worms)
+Then randomly assigned people to an anxiety experience or not. (e.g.. death, being eaten by worms)
 In some studies gave them impossible tests, made them feel stupid.

 When (non-religion-reminded) people are made anxious, they became more vengeful against the group that wronged them.